joppuyo/timber-starter-theme-webpack/README.md

 2. Download the zip for this theme (or clone it) and move it to `wp-content/themes` in your WordPress installation.
 3. Rename the folder to something that makes sense for your website (generally no spaces and all lowercase).
 You could keep the name `timber-starter-theme` but the point of a starter theme is to make it your own!
 4. Activate the theme in Appearance >  Themes.
+5. Install and build frontend dependencies by navigating to theme folder and running `npm install && npm run gulp`
-5. Do your thing!
+6. Do your thing!
 And read [the docs](https://github.com/jarednova/timber/wiki).

+## Building for production

+Run `cd wp-content/themes/my-theme/ && npm install && npm run gulp build` to build minified files for production.

 ## What's here?